Upgrade RHEL

 [command] yum -y remove kernel-devel-3.10.0-1160.11.1.el7

 Solution: If multiple kernel versions are installed, uninstall all kernel versions except the latest version.
-To uninstall all kernel versions except the latest version, run the command that is suggested by the Leapp utility.
-In this example, the yum -y remove kernel-devel-3.10.0-1160.11.1.el7 command is the suggested command.
+Run the command suggested by the Leapp utility.
+In this example, the yum -y remove kernel-devel-3.10.0-1160.11.1.el7 command is suggested.

-• Issue 2: Kernel modules that are not supported by RHEL 8 are loaded.
+• Issue 2: Kernel modules not supported by RHEL 8 are loaded.

 Risk Factor: high (inhibitor)